Skilled Lebanon Sex Offender Registry Attorney

 And, of course, anyone can access the sex offender registry – including your neighbors, community, and potential employers.

 What are the penalties for failing to register as a sex offender or providing false information?

-Tennessee sex offender registry laws can be complex and cruel.
+Tennessee Sex Offender Registry laws can be complex and sometimes cruel.
 Registry violations in particular can cause substantial penalties.
 At Lowery, Lowery & Cherry, PLLC, we represent clients who face charges for violating their registration requirements.
-Our sex crimes lawyers in Lebanon, TN fully understand the laws and keep current on the ever-changing regulations.
+Our sex crimes lawyers fully understand the laws and keep current on the ever-changing regulations.

-Under Tennessee Code Annotated § 40-39-108(a), knowing falsification of a sexual offender registration or verification form constitutes a Class A misdemeanor for the first offense, punishable by confinement in the county jail for not less than 180 days.
+Under Tennessee Criminal Code, knowing falsification of a sexual offender registration or verification form constitutes a Class A misdemeanor for the first offense, punishable by confinement in the county jail for not less than 180 days.
 A subsequent violation is a Class E felony.
 Falsification may also result in revocation of probation, parole, or other alternative to incarceration.

 It is important to follow the conditions of the Sex Offender Registry.
-The penalties are severe for violating the registry.
-For example, if you are convicted of a sexual offense requiring registration, then you will get a minimum of ninety days in jail for a registry violation.
+The penalties are severe for violations.
+For example, if you are convicted of a sexual offense requiring registration, and fail to register on time or at all, you will get a minimum of 90 days in jail.
 In general, a conviction for a registry violation will appear as an additional felony offense on your criminal record, resulting in enhanced penalties for any future criminal convictions.

 Our defense attorneys understand the serious implications of the Sex Offender Registry.
 We know what is at stake and strive to protect your freedom.
-In certain circumstances, we can even help you get delisted and deregistered from the Tennessee Sex Offender Registry.
+In certain circumstances, we can work to have you unlisted and removed from the list.